Sign Up

 • Collaborating with other healthcare members to coordinate a plan of care

-• Increasing awareness of community resources and referring if appropriate
+• Increasing awareness of community resources and referring them if appropriate

 • Helping family members deal with and support the patient